Expungement is a means of cleaning up your criminal record if you’re still paying the consequences for a mistake you made years ago.

 - Charges were successfully expunged for a client who was originally arrested for Sexual Performance by a Child.

 - We obtained non-disclosure of three of the offenses and expunction of the remaining arrest/offense for a client who had five past arrests and offenses.

 - More of Sarah’s Expungement results are here.

-Call today for a consultation on the expungement of your record.
+Call Blizzard and Zimmerman Attorneys today for a consultation on the expungement of your record.

-Our criminal law attorneys will sit down with you one-on-one to review your case and your options for the best possible outcome for your situation.
+Our criminal law lawyers will sit down with you one-on-one to review your case and your options for the best possible outcome for your situation.